mapmeld/postgis-erbil/step-5/README.md

 }
 ```

-It is not so interesting to show only a name on the map.
-Let's use the ST_AsGeoJSON function which we learned earlier, to return the boundary of the local district and display it on the map.
+It is not so interesting to show only the district's name.
+Let's use the ST_AsGeoJSON function which we learned earlier, to return the boundary of the local district and highlight it on the map.

 ```sql
 SELECT adm1, adm2, ST_AsGeoJSON(wkb_geometry) FROM districts